Skip to content

 GlassNet

-GlassNet , a multitask model deep neural network model developed by Daniel R. Cassar that is capable of predicting 85 different properties.
+GlassNet , a multitask model deep neural network model developed by Daniel R. Cassar {: target="_blank"} that is capable of predicting 85 different properties.

 property-predictor-4.png property-predictor-4-dark.png